Red Hook WatchIndependent Community Resource

 Zero Emission Vehicle Grant — EV Charging Station IMA

 The Mayor is authorized to sign an Intermunicipal Agreement with the Town of Red Hook for the Zero Emission Vehicle Grant Project, providing for installation of two electric vehicle charging stations in the Village municipal lot.
-The Town handles grant applications and covers match funding not to exceed $10,000, with the charging stations becoming Village property upon installation.[11]
+The Town will handle grant applications and cover match funding not to exceed $10,000, and the charging stations become Village property upon installation.[17]

 2019